The financial planning industry has been steadily moving away from commission-based product sales for decades. Charging clients a fee based… Read More

 It’s important to take the time to explain how much you’re charging for advice, all of the services this cost covers, and how this may change over time as the client accumulates wealth.
 This gives clients a clear picture of your pricing, which gives them a basis to compare the value you’re delivering.

 To fully understand and accept the fees they’re paying, clients have to be aware of all the planning work that’s being done.

 One of the best ways to do this is to make the financial planning process interactive.
 Give clients their own portal and 24/7 access to the most up-to-date information.
 Have frank discussions around goals and let clients do their own scenario planning.
-Bringing them into the process in this way gets them more engaged with their plan, in turn, highlighting all the ways in which you’re planning for their financial future.
+Bringing them into the process in this way gets them more engaged with their plan, in turn, highlighting all the ways in which you’re addressing their personal finance concerns and planning for their financial future.

 This is particularly important for millennial clients who anticipate a sense of connectedness, relevance, empowerment, and engagement.
-Millennials want as much information as possible, accessible on any device at any time.
+Cater to the millennial preference for having as much information at their fingertips as possible, accessible on any device at any time.
 Looping them into the planning process is a great way to offer transparency, as well as the seamless digital experience they’ve come to expect.

 Demonstrate Your Value

 Once clients know exactly what they’re paying and the services they’re paying for, it’s essential to also communicate the value they’re receiving.